dnadesign/dna-recipe-theme-default/README.md

 * config: Core config library
 * assets: Filesystem module

-This can be either added to an existing project or used as a project base for creating a framework-only install with a theme.
+This can be either added to an existing project or used as a project base.
-It is intended to be used as part of the dna-recipe

 ## Requirements
 Silverstripe 4.

+## Install
+To start a project with this recipe run:

+`composer create-project adrexia/dna-recipe-theme-default ./testrecipe dev-master`

+to move the cms recipe dep to your own composer file in order to modify them use:

+`composer update-recipe silverstripe/recipe-cms`

+To add this recipe to an existing project:

+`composer require adrexia/dna-recipe-theme-default ./testrecipe dev-master`

+and then run update-recipe as above if you wish to inline it.